The vanishing cohomology of non-isolated hypersurface singularities: Milnor fiber cohomology via perverse vanishing cycles

 \subsection{Betti bounds via perverse vanishing cycles}

 \ In this section, we derive information on the Milnor fiber cohomology as a consequence of the perversity of vanishing cycles (compare also with \cite{DS}).

-Under the notations and assumptions of \S\ref{nv}, we consider the stratified singular locus $\Sigma:={\rm Sing}_{\cW}(f)$, which is defined as the union of the singular loci $\Sing f_{|W_i}$ of the restrictions of $f$ to the strata $W_i$ of fixed Whitney stratification $\cW$.
+Under the notations and assumptions of \S\ref{nv}\footnote{In fact, in Section \ref{bound} we use only the perversity in the usual sense of $\underline{\bZ}_X[n+1]$, except for part (d) of Theorem \ref{c14a} where the strong perversity assumption is needed.}, we consider the stratified singular locus $\Sigma:={\rm Sing}_{\cW}(f)$, which is defined as the union of the singular loci $\Sing f_{|W_i}$ of the restrictions of $f$ to the strata $W_i$ of fixed Whitney stratification $\cW$.
 Let us remark that $\Sigma$ is a closed set and a subset of $Y$.
 We may and will assume in the following that it is a union of strata in $\cW$.
 Let $s:= \dim_0 \Sigma.$

 Let $B_\epsilon$ be a Milnor ball for $f$ at the origin, that is, the intersection of a small enough ball at the origin of the ambient space $\bC^N$ with a suitable representative of the germ $(X, 0)$.
 Let be the Milnor fiber of $f$ at the origin.